gfkoe/game_site/README.md

 # Welcome to Gameboards!

-You can access the site online at https://game-site-alpha-eight.vercel.app/
+While very much still a work in progress, you can access the site online at https://game-site-alpha-eight.vercel.app/

 ## Below you will find some general information about NextJS apps: